matthieu-labas/docker-petalinux/README.md

     ./patch_petalinux_installer.sh /path/to/petalinux-vXXX.X-final-installer.run

-(that will extract the script header to `/tmp/plsh` and archive to `/tmp/plbin` then merge them back together to `resources/petalinux-vXXX.X-final-installer.run`).
+(that will extract the script header to `/tmp/plsh` and archive to `/tmp/plbin` then merge them back together to `resources/petalinux-vXXX.X-final-installer.run` in `resources` directory).

-# Build the image
+## Build the image

 Run:

-    ./build.sh <VERSION>
+    ./docker_build.sh <VERSION>

-or:
+The `docker_build.sh` will automatically spawn a simple HTTP server to serve the installers instead of copying them to the docker images (especially pushing them to the Docker daemon.
+Big space/time saver).

-    python -m SimpleHTTPServer &
+The image takes a long time to build (up to a couple hours, depending on disk space and system use), but should succeed.

-    docker build . -t petalinux:<VERSION> --build-arg XILVER=<VERSION>
+## Work with a PetaLinux project

-The `build.sh` will automatically spawn a simple HTTP server to server the installers instead of copying them to the docker images (big space saver).
+A helper script `petalin.sh` is provided that should be run *inside* a petalinux project:

-The image should take a long time to build (up to a couple hours, depending on disk space and system use), but should succeed.
+    docker run -ti -v "$PWD":"$PWD" -u petalinux -w "$PWD" petalinux:<latest version> $@

-# Compile a PetaLinux project
+When run without arguments, a shell will spawn, *with PetaLinux and SDK `settings.sh` already sourced*, so you can directly execute `petalinux-*` commands.

-A helper script `petalin` is provided that should be run *inside* a petalinux project:
+    user@host:/path/to/petalinux_project$ /path/to/petalin.sh

-    docker run -ti -v "$PWD":"$PWD" -u petalinux -w "$PWD" petalinux $@
+    petalinux@a3ce6f8c:/path/to/petalinux_project$ petalinux-build

-When run without arguments, a shell will spawn, *with PetaLinux and SDK `settings.sh` sourced*, so you can directly execute `petalinux-*` commands.
 Otherwise, the arguments will be executed as a command.
 E.g:

-    ./petalin petalinux-build
+    user@host:/path/to/petalinux_project$ /path/to/petalin.sh petalinux-build